-The Swedish embroidery company Nordiska/Niab was founded in 1879, employed talented Swedish designers right from the start and produced embroidery kits for well over a hundred years.
+The Swedish embroidery company Nordiska/Niab was founded in 1879, employed talented Swedish designers right from the start and produced embroidery kits for over a century.
 Their archive was hidden away in an old linen factory after the company closed down, saved by a man who knew it was too precious to be spread for the wind, or worse, destroyed.

 In August 2018 we started to republish 1960's traced embroidery patterns from this archive, and will continue to develop the project along the way.
 We are currently searching for the lost instructions that were printed for the kits, only around a hundred out of thousands had been saved.

 Circle Chain Runner (Löpare) 5980 is from our second selection of re-prints (2019).

 With the hand printed linen fabric, you will receive linen threads in seven colours, and two cards: one of the cards with a picture of the artwork that was printed for this kit,

 an English translation of stitches used, and a brief history of its origins.

 The other card describes the 24 common stitches used by Nordiska in their designs.